Nidoskull/LalifeTeam-Origins/elf-origin/README.txt

 + Infinity
 If you hit a target with an arrow, it is automatically returned to you!

-+ Long-Lived*
++ Long-Lived
 You have 15 hearts!

 - Vegetarian
 No meat for you :)

 - Pacifist*
-You're a bit hesitant to hurt things, dealing less meelee damage (to passives?).
-(Don't ask why bows and tridents are exempt from this)
+You're hesitant to hurt things- your power wanes if you kill. (details below)

 - Ferrous Fiend
 Iron deals more damage to you, and you cannot wear Iron or Chainmail.
 Leather, Gold, Diamond and Netherite are fair game, though.